 On June 6, 2017, the Company and BPC entered into a Plasma Purchase Agreement (the "2017 Plasma Purchase Agreement"), pursuant to which ADMA BioManufacturing purchases normal source plasma ("NSP") from BPC at agreed upon annual quantities and prices.
 The 2017 Plasma Purchase Agreement has an initial term of five years after which the 2017 Plasma Purchase Agreement may be renewed for additional two terms of two years each upon the mutual written consent of the parties.
 On July 19, 2018, the Company and BPC entered into an amendment to the 2017 Plasma Purchase Agreement to, among other things, provide agreed upon amounts of normal source plasma to be supplied by BPC to ADMA BioManufacturing in calendar year 2019 at a specified price per liter, provided that ADMA BioManufacturing delivers a valid purchase order to BPC.
-Additionally, pursuant to the amendment to the 2017 Plasma Purchase Agreement, BPC agreed that, for calendar years 2020 and 2021, it shall supply no less than a high double-digit percentage of ADMA BioManufacturing's requested NSP amounts, provided that such requested NSP amounts are within an agreed range, at a price per liter to be mutually determined.
-Furthermore, pursuant to the amendment to the 2017 Plasma Purchase Agreement, in the event BPC fails to supply ADMA BioManufacturing with at least a high double-digit percentage of ADMA BioManufacturing's requested of ADMA BioManufacturing incurs due to BPC's election not to supply NSP to ADMA BioManufacturing in such amounts as requested.
+Additionally, pursuant to the amendment to the 2017 Plasma Purchase Agreement, BPC agreed that, for calendar years 2020 and 2021, it shall supply no less than a high double-digit percentage of ADMA BioManufacturing's requested NSP amounts are within an agreed range, at a price per liter to be mutually determined.
+Furthermore, pursuant to the amendment to the 2017 Plasma Purchase Agreement, in the event BPC fails to supply ADMA BioManufacturing with at least a high double-digit percentage of ADMA BioManufacturing's requested NSP amounts, BPC shall promptly reimburse ADMA BioManufacturing the difference in price ADMA BioManufacturing incurs due to BPC's election not to supply NSP to ADMA BioManufacturing in such amounts as requested.
 On December 10, 2018, BPC assigned its rights and obligations under the Plasma Purchase Agreement to Grifols, effective January 1, 2019.

-Effective as of May 12, 2021, the Company and Grifols amended the foregoing 2017 Plasma Purchase Agreement whereby, among other things, term of the agreement was extended through December 31, 2022, while certain historical provisions were deleted.
-In order to maintain a reliable supply of raw material plasma thereafter, the Company is in late-stage discussion with multiple third-party suppliers of NSP to supplement the 2017 Plasma Purchase Agreement, while the Company has also increased the number of planned plasma collection center buildouts and is continuing to increase its plasma collection capabilities at its ADMA BioCenters plasma collection centers business segment.
+Effective as of May 12, 2021, the Company and Grifols amended the foregoing 2017 Plasma Purchase Agreement whereby, among other things, the term of the agreement was extended through December 31, 2022, while certain historical provisions were deleted.
+In order to maintain a reliable supply of raw material plasma thereafter, the Company is in late-stage discussion with multiple third-party suppliers of NSP to supplement the 2017 Plasma Purchase Agreement, and the Company has also increased the number of planned plasma collection center buildouts and is continuing to increase its plasma collection capabilities at its ADMA BioCenters plasma collection centers business segment.

 The Company purchases substantially all of its raw material plasma from Grifols.
-For the three months ended March 31, 2021, plasma purchases from Grifols totaled \$12.7 million, or approximately 72% of the Company's total inventory purchases.
-For the three months ended March 31, 2020, plasma purchases from Grifols totaled approximately \$2.0 million, representing approximately 46% of the Company's total inventory purchases.
+For the six months ended June 30, 2021, plasma purchases from Grifols totaled \$17.5 million, or approximately 67% of the Company's total inventory purchases.
+For the six months ended June 30, 2020, plasma purchases from Grifols totaled approximately \$3.7 million, representing approximately 42% of the Company's total inventory purchases.